magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42340-->

-*  You can now use GraphQL to add a configurable product to the cart on a non-default store view.
+*  You can now use the `addConfigurableProductsToCart` mutation to add a configurable product to the cart on a non-default store view.
 Previously, you could not add a configurable product to a cart when website ID and store ID differed.

 <!--- MC-43051-->

-*  GraphQL `product` queries no longer retrieve data about the disabled child products of configurable products.
+*  GraphQL `product` queries no longer return data about the disabled child products of configurable products.

 ### Customer